Study in Mexico

 This program is designed for students with a minimum of two years of university-level Spanish.
 It takes place at the Universidad Autónoma de Campeche, in the southwest of the Yucatán peninsula, in Campeche, Mexico, and is administered by the university's Centro de Español y Maya.

-Students must have completed SPAN 2020 X/Y.06 with at least a standing of B-.
+Students must have completed SPAN 2021 and SPAN 2022 with at least a standing grade of B-.

 Dalhousie University grants three full credits to those students who successfully complete their classes in Mexico.
 Students will register via Letter of Permission and grades will be entered on a Pass/Fail basis.
 Courses will appear on the student's academic record as transfer credits.